You need to give at least two weeks’ written notice to Housing SA if you want to end your tenancy.

 You can ask Housing SA for a tenant reference letter.

 Once your tenancy ends you won’t be able to return.
-You may be eligible to register your interest in housing again if you want to housing in the future.
+You may be eligible to register your interest in housing again if you want to in the future.

 Related information